 Another means of regulating electricity flow is with an uninterruptible power supply which provides backup power when the main power supply fails.

-Another thing you can do to protect your speakers is to make sure large appliances such as refrigerators, air conditioning units, dishwashers, microwaves, and heaters are not on the same circuit as the speaker system.
+As we've talked about before in our guide, another thing you can do to protect your speakers is to make sure large appliances such as refrigerators, air conditioning units, dishwashers, microwaves, and heaters are not on the same circuit as the speaker system.
 You will need to determine which outlets correspond to which circuit breakers in your home.
 Just because devices are plugged into two different outlets does not mean they aren’t on the same circuit.

 Sometimes pulling appliances off the of the circuit your home theater system is on is impractical.
 In such a case, a surge protector for your home theater equipment is usually a safe bet.
 Remember, some precaution is always better than no precaution.